-Other light sources have a recommended 30 minute cool down period before reigniting the lamp.
-But this necessitates most microscope operators keeps the lamp lit even when no illumination is needed, drawing a significant amount of power unnecessarily.
+Other light sources have a recommended 30 minute cool-down period before the lamp can be reignited.
+But this necessitates most microscope operators keep the lamp lit even when no illumination is needed, drawing a significant amount of power unnecessarily.
 This long waiting period is not required for LEDs, which are capable of reacting extremely fast (within a few microseconds).

-Data show that a 130W metal halide lamp requires 160W in a typical microscope core facility.
-In contrast, an LED light source operates at an average of 5W.
+My Green Lab tested the energy consumption of various light sources.
+The data show that a 120W metal halide lamp uses an average of 3.5 kWh/day when operated for 24 hours, such as during a time lapse experiment.
+In contrast, an LED light source operates at an average of less than 0.015 kWh/day.
 If an experiment requires illumination for one second every hour over 3 days, the arc lamps will be on for the entire 72 hours; the LED will be on only 72 seconds.
-The table below shows that because of the operational conditions of each light source an LED can use 1000% less energy and dramatically lower the carbon footprint of the instrument.
+The table below shows that because of the operational conditions of each light source an LED can use several hundred times less energy and dramatically lower the carbon footprint of the instrument.